lingsoft/aalto-kaldi-align-elg/README.md

 }
 ```

-The property `format` is required and `LINEAR16` value is expected, `sampleRate` is optional.
+The property `format` is required and `LINEAR16` (for WAV format) value is expected, `sampleRate` is optional.
 In the property `params`, there is required key `transcript` of which value should be the text that needs to be aligned with the audio in the second part.

 Part 2 with name `content`
 - read in audio file content